robertmok/ai-verse/README.md

 A simulation of AI interacting with another AI.

-This application connects with [AI Verse API (.NET Core)](https://github.com/robertmok/ai-verse-api/tree/master).
+This application connects with [AI Verse API (.NET Core)](https://github.com/robertmok/ai-verse-api/tree/master) and uses SignalR to get real time data.

-There is a WIP alternative of this application that uses a **Java version of AI Verse API**.
+There is an alternative of this application that connects with a **Java version of AI Verse API** and uses EventSource to get real time data from server-side-events stream.
 See [AI Verse using Java API](https://github.com/robertmok/ai-verse/tree/feature/with-java-api).

 ## Features